remg427/misp42splunk/README.md

 1. Install Python 3 on the Splunk Search Head
 2. Check that python3 is at /usr/bin/python3

-    i) if not you may create a symbolic link to the python3.x binary ii) alternatively you may edit misp42splunk/bin/misp-get-ioc.py and adjuut the path to your environment
+    + if not you may create a symbolic link to the python3.x binary
+    + alternatively you may edit misp42splunk/bin/misp-get-ioc.py and adjuut the path to your environment

 3. Install PyMISP (see https://github.com/CIRCL/PyMISP)
 4. Check that your Splunk SH can connect to the MISP instance.